pramodyadav44/takeHomeTest/RocketLab/Question 1/ReadMe.txt

 To run the file.

-Open UnitTestFile.py in IDLE or VSCODE, which has an integrated Python environment, and press F5 or Go to File Menu -> Run -> Run Module.
+Open UnitTestFile.py in Python Editor (IDLE) or VSCODE, which has an integrated Python environment, and press F5 or Go to File Menu -> Run -> Run Module.